openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/bluetooth_services.md

 values are same as with the *Sensor Distance* characteristic.
 Note that this information is sent after confirmation, so the timer information must be used to match the event to the correct time and so location.

+*Offset* reports the configured handle bar offsets in cm on the OBS side.
+This is purely to ease the user configuration.
+The offset is not considered in any of the other reported values.
+The service uses 2 uint16 values to report the left and right offset in cm in that order.